Trying to plan a trip to Paris can be overwhelming and time-consuming, especially for overseas travel.

 If you are traveling to Paris from Europe, probably it is cheaper to travel by train.
 Another advantage of train travel is that you arrive directly to Paris city center so you avoid the extra cost and hassle of transportation to and from the Parisian airports.
 Paris is well connected by train from lots of cities in Germany and also other popular European cities like Amsterdam, London, Bruxelles, Bruges, Milan or Barcelona.
 Trains are also the best way to travel around France, at least to the main French cities.

-Viator and Get Your Guide – both are online tour operations with good reviews and customer satisfaction.
-Both have similar tours and prices.
-When we want to recommend a specific experience to our users, we always check on both sites and see which kind of tour fits best to what we are looking for.
+Viator and Get Your Guide – are two online tour operators with good reviews and customer satisfaction.
+Both have similar kind of tours and prices.
+When we want to recommend a specific experience to our users, we always check on both sites looking for the tour that matches with what we have in mind.
 If they propose the same kind of tour, we tend to pick the cheapest tour operator or the one with better reviews for that tour.

 PARIS PACKING LISTS